chandnir2/chandnir2.github.io/resume.md

 - Scientific poster presentation at UW's Undergraduate Research Symposium

 ### Awards
-Departmental Honors - UW School of Environmental and Forest Sciences
+Departmental Honors - School of Environmental and Forest Sciences, University of Washington